Persistent Identifier Fields in Tamr Cloud

 Primary Key Fields from Source Datasets

 The following field stores the unique primary key from the source datasets.
-This field is available by viewing step output in Designer, source record tables in the Tamr Cloud UI, and in published datasets, as described in the table below.
+This field is available by viewing step output in the Configure Flow page, source record tables in the Tamr Cloud UI, and in exported datasets, as described in the table below.

 entityIdApply Clustering Model Step